Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

     })
 }
 ```
-* Creates a new User Pool Client, which are specified under the App Intergration tab of the User Pool, providing the app client name, authentication flow, session duration, and hosted UI settings.
+* Creates a new User Pool Client, which are specified under the App Integration tab of the User Pool, providing the app client name, authentication flow, session duration, and hosted UI settings.
 * Here we name the client UserPoolClient and attach it to the User Pool.
 * `CfnOutput` will output to console, the User Pool Client ID, during CDK Deploy.